jcaillon/valet/extras/valet-commands.md

 - `-o, --output <directory path>`

   The directory in which the documentation will be generated.
-  Defaults to the valet user directory.
+  Defaults to the valet extensions directory.
   This option can be set by exporting the variable VALET_OUTPUT='<directory path>'.

 - `-C, --core-only`

   Generate the documentation for the core functions only.
-  Will not generate for libraries present in the valet user directory.
+  Will not generate for libraries present in the valet extensions directory.
   This option can be set by exporting the variable VALET_CORE_ONLY='true'.

 - `-h, --help`